 Opened in 1897, the Tate Gallery was the original National Gallery of British Art.
-Since 2000 it has been renamed Tate Britain, restoring to the gallery its original function of collecting and displaying the work of British artists and of art made within these shores.
+In 2000 it was renamed Tate Britain, restoring to the gallery its original function of collecting and displaying the work of British artists and of art made within these shores.
 Today Tate Britain represents British painting from the mid-16th century, and sculpture from the late Victorian period onward.
 It has an important collection of works on paper as well as an archive and library.
-The archive is effectively the national archive of 20th-century British art.
+The archive is effectively the national archive of 20th century British art.
 Tate Britain is also the home of the Turner bequest.

 Around 1.5 million visitors come to Tate Britain annually, with over two-thirds of this figure coming for the collection displays.
 Fifty-five per cent of Tate Britains visitors are under the age of 45, and 250,000 young people take part in the gallerys learning programmes each year.
 Tate Britain runs a variety of programmes for adults, including seminars, lectures, workshops and performances.